aspratle/NERforGovernmentEntities-HackathonforGood/README.md

 The following was done by the project sponsor-SCALES
 - Webscraped dockets from [PACER](https://pacer.uscourts.gov/) (Public Access to Court Electronic Records)
 - Extracted named entities from each docket using a custom scraper
-- These dockets covered several case lists that can be found [Here](https://docs.scales-okn.org/rdf/) covered national cases from 2002-2020.
+- These dockets covered several case lists that can be found [Here](https://docs.scales-okn.org/rdf/) covering national cases from 2002-2020.
 - JSON and Turtle files can be downloaded [Here](http://scalesokndata.ci.northwestern.edu/#/home) (need to sign up for a FREE account)
 - A CSV file was created with approximately 3.5 million rows from the above files
 - Due to computational resources and time constraints the hacakathon team random sampled 100k rows from the CSV file which is found in the 'data' folder of this repo